pepone/redhat-rpm-config/buildflags.md

 These compiler flags are enabled for all builds (hardened/annotated or not), but their selection depends on the architecture:

-*   `-fstack-clash-protection`: Turn on instrumentation to avoid skipping the guard page in large stack frames.
-(Without this flag, vulnerabilities can result where the stack overlaps with the heap, or thread stacks spill into other regions of memory.)
-This flag is fully ABI-compatible and has adds very little run-time overhead, but is only available on certain architectures (currently aarch64, i386, ppc64le, s390x, x86_64).
 *   `-fcf-protection`: Instrument binaries to guard against ROP/JOP attacks.
 Used on i686 and x86_64.
 *   `-mbranch-protection=standard`: Instrument binaries to guard against